 In a quiet clearing in the woods of Brocéliande, two large burial stones stand upright under a holly tree.
 A man with a black ponytail approaches them, bends down and tucks a slip of paper into a crack in one of the surfaces.
 He stands, reflects a while, then departs.
 Minutes later a lady appears with a young boy, writes on a fold of paper and again places it as an offering within the stone.
 Close by, someone has etched a set of concentric circles into the earth.
 Someone else has plaited ribbons onto the holly tree.
-“Voilà,” she whispers to the boy, gesturing to the stones.
+“Voilà,” the lady whispers to the boy, gesturing to the stones.
 “Le tombeau de Merlin.”

 Arthurian legends hang thick in Brittany, and nowhere more than in Brocéliande, a dense forest that in medieval times covered 200,000 hectares.
 The ways of the modern world have today reduced this to around 12,500 hectares, but the land retains a timeless, all-surrounding quality.
 Its ranks of alders and beeches are gnarled and ancient.
 The flitter of birdsong and the rush of cold streams are often the only sounds.
 By Brittany’s standards it’s even fairly hilly, with purpled landscapes sprawling up and down under huge skies.
 It’s quite a place.